5 Tips for Teaching Your Kids Spanish – Even if You Don’t Know it

 But, seriously, I just don’t have time!!!
 Ok, I understand.
-Then someone else close to yoru child must learn the language with them (or if they already know it, even better).
-This could be an older sibling, an uncle, cousin, grandparent, etc. By having someone that they spend quite a bit of time with together; their learning will be reinforced.
+Then someone else close to your child must learn the language with them (or if they already know it, even better).
+This could be an older sibling, an uncle, cousin, grandparent, etc. By having someone that they spend quality time with will make sure their learning will be reinforced.

-2. Realize that learning Spanish is not a simple choice – but a lifestyle decision.
+2. Realize that teaching your child Spanish is not a simple choice – but a lifestyle decision.

-Don’t want to lecture you too much more…but, you must understand that learning Spanish is not just about taking a few lessons a week or reading a couple of books.
-It is a lifestyle decision that your family makes together.
-You must have a firm bilingual action plan, such as: (for example, Jessica being the child)
+I don’t want to lecture you too much more, but, you must understand that learning Spanish is not just about taking a few lessons a week or reading a couple of books.
+It is a lifestyle decision that your family must make together.
+You must have a firm bilingual action plan, such as (for example, Jessica being the child):